 This is a transcription company and is frequently looking for skilled proofreaders and editors.

-They post assignments daily which you can view and work.
+They post assignments daily which you can view and work on.
 You then have 22 hours to get your assignments completed.

 43- Net Transcripts